apollographql/apollo-client/ROADMAP.md

 ## Refactors planned for 1.0
 * Simplify how polling queries work
+* Remove fragment handling from Apollo Client (and put it in graphql-tag)
 * Streamline network interface and API for middlewares and afterwares
 * simplify core and push view-layer integration logic to the edge